What is the STARR Method? Theory, Example Questions & Format

 - Make regular use of the STARR reflection, so that you become proficient in it.
 It is a very effective way to regularly analyze your own development.

-To write your STARR reflections, you can use this ready-to-use template / worksheet.
+To write your STARR reflections in a format, you can use this ready-to-use template / worksheet.

 It’s Your Turn